-Generation Y is stuck in insecure rental contracts, often with strangers.
+Generation Y are stuck in insecure rental contracts, often with strangers.
 It's a horrible loop.
-"Millennials are forced to move frequently under the tyranny of landlords who have no interest in recognizing that establishing ties to one's local community fosters the everyday social relations that make all the difference to our sense of belonging and thus our feeling of loneliness," says Watts.
+"Millennials are forced to move frequently under the tyranny of landlords who have no interest in recognising that establishing ties to one's local community fosters the everyday social relations which make all the difference to our sense of belonging and thus our feeling of loneliness," says Watts.
 We can't afford to buy houses or have children and, if we're not unemployed, have entered a job market that's rigged against us and will pay us a hell of a lot less than our predecessors.
 The result?
 A perpetual state of adolescence.
-Often well into our 30s.
+Often well into our thirties.
 Some are forced to move back in with their parents.
 Society compels us to drive for self-sufficiency, but that very society we've evolved in holds us back.
 It pulls us apart from one another.
 We forget how to make friends, but there are apps for that.
 If we need a cuddle, we can pay a stranger to give us one.

 The emphasis on the importance of "I" is at the root of much of our distress.
 Research has shown that loneliness hurts us on a cellular level.
 Many models of psychology agree that we're born with some biological predisposition to form attachments.
 Social contact can reduce physical pain, but social pain also serves an evolutionary function in making us seek connection.
 Survival among social mammals depends on having robust bonds within the pack.
 Being on the edge, isolated, makes an animal glint in the eyes of its predator.

 Even though it goes against how we're wired as a species, it feels like it's become pitiful to admit to disliking being alone.
-Particularly if we are young and should be "out there"—whatever "out there" means.
-But if we subscribe to Sartre's belief that loneliness is a fundamental part of the human condition (insert laugh-crying emoji here) then, Christ: Why wouldn't we be compelled to dilute the pain with someone?
+Particularly if we are young and should be "out there" – whatever "out there" means.
+But if we subscribe to Sartre's belief that loneliness is a fundamental part of the human condition (insert laugh-crying emoji here) then, Christ: why wouldn't we be compelled to dilute the pain with someone?
 In being so obsessed with individualism are we ignoring a core aspect of what it means to be human?

-Stigma is loneliness's kindling.
+Stigma is loneliness' kindling.
 Although not a mental health issue itself, we know that depression and anxiety increases our chances of feeling lonely, which can in turn have a negative impact on mental health.
-We know that self-harm is the biggest killer of people in their early 20s in the UK, and that loneliness plays a significant role in a person using their body to communicate emotional pain.
+We know that self-harm is the biggest killer of people in their early twenties in the UK, and that loneliness plays a significant role in a person using their body to communicate emotional pain.
 Stigma prevents people from talking about mental distress, often with fatal consequences.

-"When we're all cohabiting but not necessarily romantically entwined, it's possible to feel deeply lonely, even when your house is full of people and you're going out all the time," says 28-year-old Rachel, who works in advertising in London—identified by studies as one of the loneliest regions in the UK.
+"When we're all cohabiting but not necessarily romantically entwined, it's possible to feel deeply lonely, even when your house is full of people and you're going out all the time," says 28-year-old Rachel, who works in advertising in London – identified by studies as one of the loneliest regions in the UK.
 "Shagging people you don't love can make you feel lonely," Rachel continues.
 "Dating apps are bleak.
 Admitting you're lonely as a single woman is especially noxious.
 Nobody wants to come across like a desperate, warty old maid, so we pretend we're not lonely."

 So what do we do?
-Monbiot says that tackling loneliness would require "the reappraisal of an entire worldview."
+Monbiot says that tackling loneliness would require "the reappraisal of an entire worldview".
 No biggie, then.
-But he's right when he says that, of all the fantasies human beings entertain, "the idea that we can go it alone is the most absurd and perhaps the most dangerous."
+But he's right when he says that, of all the fantasies human beings entertain, "the idea that we can go it alone is the most absurd and perhaps the most dangerous".